spikebarnett/skred/README.md

 # skred

 A utility for mass deletion of huge numbers of files.
+Was up to 8% faster than rm under certain circumstances in testing.
+That said, I would just use rm. rm is surely far better written and tested.

 ### Usage